xyfJASON/diffusion-models-pytorch/weights/readme.md

-Besides training models by ourselves, this repo also supports loading other open source pretrained models and weights, as listed below.
-Each item is written in form `github_user_name/github_repo_name/xxx`, so you can visit the github page and find the way to download the pretrained models.
+In addition to training your own models, this repository also supports loading pretrained models from other open source projects, which are listed below.
+Each item is in the form of `github_user_name/github_repo_name/xxx`, so you can visit the corresponding GitHub page to find the way for downloading the pretrained models.

 - ImageNet:
-   - [only unconditional] `openai/guided-diffusion/256x256_diffusion_uncond.pt`
+   - `openai/guided-diffusion/256x256_diffusion_uncond.pt`
-   - [only conditional] `openai/guided-diffusion/256x256_diffusion.pt`
+   - `openai/guided-diffusion/256x256_diffusion.pt`
 - CelebA-HQ:
    - `andreas128/RePaint/celeba256_250000.pt`
    - `pesser/pytorch_diffusion/ema_diffusion_celebahq_model-560000.ckpt`